 - Agility is improved through constant focus on technical perfection and smart design.

-- The art of simplicity, which maximizes the amount of effort not done, is crucial.
+- The art of simplicity is crucial.

 - Self-organizing teams produce the greatest architectures, specifications, and designs.